honza/documents/backbone-business-case.md

     * It's not magic
     * Basic GWT stock watcher tutorial ~13,000 words
     * Backbone annotated source code ~5,000 words
+    * At Sheepdog, we write Javascript a lot more than Java (gTrax vs all other projects).

 Cons
 ----